 History and Development

-As we mentioned in the Spanners sockets and wrenches module, lead by the UK in the later part of the 1700s, the worlds manual labour-based economies began to change into one dominated by industry and the manufacture of machinery.
+As we mentioned in the Spanners, sockets and wrenches module, led by the UK in the later part of the 1700s, the world's manual labour-based economies began to change into one dominated by industry and the manufacture of machinery.

 So, there was a massive explosion in machinery, vehicles and equipment all requiring screws, nuts and bolts to hold them together.
 At the same time construction of factories, commercial premises and housing increased dramatically.

 Needless to say, there grew a huge need for tools for tightening and loosening the various screw fastening systems, talked about in some detail in the screwdrivers module.
 There also grew the need for cutting, shaping and drilling the huge range of materials used in industry, construction and around the house.